 - taking and obtaining a passing score in the ACTFL Language Test (oral and written) in the target language;

-- agreeing to complete successfully two courses in the target language
+- agreeing to successfully complete two courses in the target language.

-- IELTS1: 7 for General Test Score; no subtest can be lower than 6
+- IELTS1: 7 for general test score; no subtest can be lower than 6

-- TOEFL1: 577 for paper test, 90 for Internet-based (IBT) test
+- TOEFL1: 577 for paper test, 90 for internet-based test (IBT)

-- two professional/academic recommendations
+- Applicants must submit two professional/academic recommendations.